YiShi701/MR-Net/README.md

 # ETFOD-v2 Dataset
-A part of ETFOD is now available by Baidu Netdisk with link:
+A part of ETFOD-v2 is now available by Baidu Netdisk with link:

-The rest of ETFOD will be published.
+The remaining testset labels will be published.

 # The code
 The code of MR-Net is availabel by https://github.com/YiShi701/MR-Net/blob/main/MR-Net.zip